GlobalLives/globallives/content/plugins/really-simple-twitter-feed-widget/readme.txt

 == Upgrade Notice ==

+= 2.3.99 =
+Revert to old Codebird version, users running PHP < 5.3 MUST upgrade (we apologize)

+= 2.3.1.2 =
+Previous Codebird version now available, users running PHP < 5.3 should upgrade

+= 2.3.1.1 =
+The class_exists check is now namespace safe, users with multiple Codebird instances should upgrade

+= 2.3.1 =
+When using this release, PHP >= 5.3 is needed (required by the latest Codebird Twitter API), users running PHP < 5.3 should upgrade at least to the 2.3.1.2 plugin release.

 = 2.0 =
 This plugin is based on Twitter API version 1, that will be deleted on March 2013.